Jeremy Hambly: Politics

 In 2015, Hambly, a self-described "anti-social justice warrior", created TheQuartering, a right-wing channel which covers politics and pop culture.
-The New York Times writer Jamal Michel and scholar Verity Ann Trott described Hambly's audience as reactionaries and incels, respectively.
-According to scholar Christina Wurst, Hambly often used populist rhetoric and drew from and promoted conspiracy theories in his media criticism, such as his accusation that Disney and politicians were attempting to brainwash children through the use of critical race theory, gender ideology, and diverse representation in children's entertainment.
+The New York Times Jamal Michel and Verity Ann Trott described Hambly's audience as reactionaries and incels, respectively.
+According to Christina Wurst, Hambly often used populist rhetoric and drew from and promoted conspiracy theories in his media criticism, such as his accusation that Disney and politicians were attempting to brainwash children through the use of critical race theory, "gender ideology", and diverse representation in children's entertainment.

 In a video covering Gillette's ad We Believe: The Best Men Can Be, Hambly described the ad as anti-male and accused Gillette and YouTube of deleting downvotes.
 Negative comments on the ad deferred to Hambly as an authority figure or indicated that they were responding to a call-to-action from Hambly.
 In 2023, Hambly released a video criticizing an LGBTQ resource center in Kalamazoo, Michigan, resulting in hundreds of emails, calls, and messages to the center, which the center's director said were "[mostly] hate-filled, but some had veiled threats in them, and others were direct threats".

 In response to progressive streamer Hasan Piker's ban from Twitch due to his use of the word "cracker", Hambly argued that progressives and leftists worked to redefine racial rhetoric to exclude discrimination against white individuals, while also saying that "cracker" caused little harm compared to other slurs.
 Scholars Aisha Powell and Dana Williams-Johnson argued that he undermined his own arguments by showing that "cracker" did not carry the same systemic consequences as other slurs.

-In October 2024, during the Gaza war, social media accounts circulated a video of CNN journalists in Israel taking shelter whose audio was altered by a TheQuartering editor to add several explosion sound effects and a fake phone call between the journalists and the producer where the producer asked them to "look nice and scared".
+In October 2023, during the Gaza war, social media accounts circulated a video of CNN journalists in Israel taking shelter whose audio was altered by a TheQuartering editor to add several explosion sound effects and a fake phone call between the journalists and the producer where the producer asked them to "look nice and scared".
 Hambly said that the audio alteration was meant to be satirical but maintained that the journalists were acting.

+Hambly has made numerous anti-semitic comments- saying that Adolf Hitler “actually done some good things,” defended a January 6th rioter wearing a "Camp Auschwitz" hoodie, and joked about the Holocaust.
+In 2023, TheQuartering accepted a sponsorship from Antelope Hill Publishing, a white nationalist and neo-Nazi publishing company.
+Hambly hosted Republican gubernatorial candidate Tom Tiffany on his show and offered to help his campaign.
+This offer prompted the Democratic Party of Wisconsin to criticize Tiffany for associating with Hambly given his history of anti-semitic remarks.